MicrosoftDocs/azure-devops-docs/docs/articles/migration-import.md

 #### Restoring your Database on the VM

-After setting up and configuring an Azure VM, you will need to take your detached backup from your TFS server to your Azure VM.
+After setting up and configuring an Azure VM, you will need to take your detached backup from your Azure DevOps Server instance to your Azure VM.
 Azure has several methods [documented](https://azure.microsoft.com/documentation/articles/virtual-machines-windows-migrate-sql/) for how to accomplish this task.
-The collection database needs to be restored on SQL and doesn't require TFS to be installed on the VM.
+The collection database needs to be restored on SQL and doesn't require Azure DevOps Server to be installed on the VM.

 #### Configuring your Collection for Import